 The cost of the recipe is not much more than $1-$2 if you usually keep the ingredients on hand as I do.

 This orange scone recipe is adapted from my Easy Raisin Breakfast Scone recipe.
 However, the orange one is done a little differently than the raisin scone.
 It’s because the raisin scones are made without a glaze, unlike the orange scone.
-And, of course, raisins are used in one recipe and orange in the other.

 Go enjoy the day.
 See you back on the KSH blog soon.